Foiled invitations and other wedding stationery

-We offer 2 versions of custom foil stamping:
+We offer 2 versions of custom foil stamping (recommended minimum 60):

 - Version B (generic): Foiled and printed without individual guests’ names.
 You can either leave a space to write the names in by hand, or simply word the invitation generically so that they’re all the same.
 If you choose the generic version you can also opt for a darker card colour, since they won’t be written on.
-This option is great for orders of 100 or more, because the setup and stamping costs are fixed, so larger orders are better value.
+This option is particularly good for orders of 100 or more, because the setup and stamping costs are fixed, so larger orders are better value.
 As above, the size of the foiled area is also a factor.
-Prices are usually between $7 and $15 per invitation.
+Prices are usually between $6 and $10 per invitation.
 We highly recommend getting a lot of spares regardless of the number you think you’ll need.
 Note: The example on the right is not our design – it was found on Google image search and originates in the UK.

 There is an alternative method of custom foiling which does not involve the creation of a printer’s die.
 A piece of reactive foil can be applied to an area of black laser printing, placed inside a transfer folder and then run through a foil applicator machine.
 The foil adheres to black laser toner, so you can apply it to just about anything – names, graphics, etc, as long as they are black.
 The example on the right is rose gold.
 The biggest advantage is that we can do small runs – even just 20 pieces.